 Step 2: Review Your Diagnostic Test Results

 As you review the results of your diagnostic, identify your strengths and areas that need improvement.
-Carefully examine the content and sections that will need your close attention.
-For instance, you might bomb the biology section, in which case the focus of your preparation is obvious.
-Remember, biology is a huge part of the MCAT exam, not just the 3rd section of the exam, so knowledge of biology is vital to acing this test.
 If you notice that you lack basic knowledge in majority of MCAT content areas, you may want to brush up on your sciences.
 However, the knowledge of disciplines is often not the main issue for students – it’s the ability to apply their knowledge to passage-based questions that they struggle with.
-This is something a tutor can definitely help with, along with content brush-up.
+This is something a tutor can definitely help with, along with content refresh.

-Last but certainly not least, you should consider how long it took you to complete the diagnostic test and how much time you spent on each category.
+Last but certainly not least, you should consider your time spent on the diagnostic test.
 While working on your MCAT timing should not be the priority during your MCAT prep, knowing where you stand as you begin to prepare for this test is important.
 The sections on which you spend the most time are typically the ones that are most challenging to you.
-So, reflect on those sections and think about the reasons for their difficulty.
-Maybe there are specific question types that made you pause or a particular type of passage you had to read more than once to understand or you need a CARS strategy for slow readers.
-If you're unsure what those reasons are, then working with a tutor is a good idea as they can help you figure it out.
+If you're unsure why some questions are more challenging than others, then working with a tutor is a good idea as they can help you figure it out:

-We recommend paying attention to your timing but not worrying about it too much.
-It is normal for your diagnostic and early practice tests to take longer than the recommended time.
-The aim is to use this information to establish a baseline that will inform your MCAT prep strategy.
-Furthermore, as you advance in your MCAT prep, you should naturally get faster, which means that you can use your timing to keep track of your progress.
+We recommend paying attention to your timing but not worrying about it too much; as you advance in your MCAT prep, you should naturally get faster, so you can use timing to track your progress.

 Step 3: Assess the Importance of Your MCAT Score

 Before you start your search for a tutor, stop and reflect on how important your MCAT score is.
-The simple answer here is "Very!" but there are some students for whom achieving a stellar MCAT score will play an especially pivotal role in their medical school applications.
-For example, if you have a below-average GPA—that is, below the average medical school GPA requirements of your chosen schools—you may be relying on the MCAT to make up for this.
+For some students, their score will play a pivotal role in their medical school applications.
+For example, if you have a GOA that is below the average medical school GPA requirements of your chosen schools—you may be relying on the MCAT to make up for this.
 A high MCAT score can't overshadow a 1.5 GPA, but it can offset a few decimals if the rest of your application is strong.
 If you’re hoping to get into medical school with a low GPA, you will want to make sure that your MCAT score is outstanding.

 Some medical schools weigh individual sections of the MCAT higher when they rank their applicants, so you would want to do everything possible to maximize your score on these.
 A few schools will even disregard all but specific sections, such as McMaster, which only considers the CARS section.
-This is exceptionally rare, however, and most schools will still prefer applicants who do well on all 4 sections of the test.
-Nonetheless, it's vital to study the schools to which you're applying and try to determine how they'll consider the various parts of your application and MCAT.
-If this feels like a burdensome task, a good tutor will be able to help, and may even have additional insight into schools' admissions policies that aren't otherwise publicly available.
+In any case, it's vital to study the schools to which you're applying and try to determine how they'll consider the various parts of your application and MCAT.
+And, your MCAT tutor can help you laser-focus on specific sections if need be:

-If you’re applying to medical schools that don’t require the MCAT at all, then you’ve already got your answer on whether you need an MCAT tutor.
-However, try to evaluate your acceptance chances using the MD Chance predictor to see if you should also consider applying to additional schools that might require your MCAT score.
+If you’re only applying to medical schools that don’t require the MCAT at all, then you’ve already got your answer on whether you need an MCAT tutor.

 Check out our infographic to learn how to get a good MCAT score: